CopernicaMarketingSoftware/Documentation/SMTPeter/inline-css.md

 want to automatically inlinize CSS, you just have to create a login with this feature enabled, and use that login for your messages.

-If you are in a position to change the MIME header of the email messages, you can also enable the CSS inlinizer by adding a special MIME header variable.
+Alternatively, if you are in a position to change the MIME header of the email messages, you can also enable the CSS inlinizer by adding a special MIME header variable.
 If this header line is present in the mail, SMTPeter will also transform the CSS code into style attributes.